vikejs/vike-react/packages/vike-react-redux/README.md

   const { store } = pageContext
   store.dispatch(initializeTodos(pageContext.data.todosInit))

-  // Save KBs: we don't need pageContext.data on the client-side (we use the store instead)
+  // Saving KBs: we don't need pageContext.data to be sent to the client-side (we use the store instead)
   // - If we don't delete pageContext.data then Vike sends pageContext.data to the client-side
   // - This optimization only works if you SSR your page: if you pre-render your page then don't do this if (!pageContext.isClientSide) delete (pageContext as { data?: Data }).data